Failure to land Emery exposes cracks in Newcastle's lofty ambitions

 Staveley, who took a minority stake in the £300 million ($408 million) deal, has been the public face of the consortium backed by the PIF.

-However, she has watched on ashen-faced from the directors box of St. James' in recent weeks as Tottenham and Chelsea have strolled to victory on the field.
+However, she has watched ashen-faced from the directors' box of St. James' in recent weeks as Tottenham and Chelsea have strolled to victory.

 The current Newcastle squad is clearly not good enough to match the club's new ambitions, but an overhaul in the January transfer window also has risks.